Gippsland coastal forest — Victoria’s dog-friendly heartland

 Which parts of Victoria have the most pet-friendly caravan parks?

-Gippsland (Tarra Valley, Lakes Entrance, the 90 Mile Beach hinterland) holds the densest dog-friendly inventory and includes Australia’s most-awarded pet-specific park.
-The Surf Coast (Anglesea, Aireys Inlet, Lorne) runs a permissive dog policy on most beaches year-round.
-The Murray River corridor (Echuca, Cobram, Yarrawonga) and the High Country (Bright, Mt Beauty, Mansfield) round out the strongest regions.
-The Mornington Peninsula has a tighter off-leash regime and fewer pet-friendly parks per square kilometre.
+Gippsland (Tarra Valley, Lakes Entrance, the 90 Mile Beach hinterland) has the most to choose from, including Australia’s most-awarded dog park.
+The Surf Coast (Anglesea, Aireys Inlet, Lorne) keeps most of its beaches dog-friendly year-round.
+The Murray River towns (Echuca, Cobram, Yarrawonga) and the High Country (Bright, Mt Beauty, Mansfield) round out the best regions.
+The Mornington Peninsula has tighter off-leash rules and fewer dog-friendly parks.

 When is the best time of year to travel Victoria with a dog?